Home - Soup and Stew - Creamy Turkey Pumpkin Chili

 • Vegetables: Carrot, celery and onion.
 You can often buy these prepped and pre-chopped to save time.

-• Canned white beans: Cannellini beans are my first choice.
-They have a plump shape and creamy texture I love.
+• Canned white beans: Creamy-textured cannellini beans are my first choice.
+They have a plump shape and pleasing tenderness that I love.
 You can substitute with any small white bean such as navy beans or even pinto beans.

-• Canned pumpkin puree: Make sure it’s unsweetened puree, not the pie filling.
+• Canned pumpkin puree: Canned pumpkin puree adds subtle sweetness, creamy texture and deep color to the base of this hearty soup.
+Make sure it’s unsweetened puree, not the pie filling.

 • Spices: You need ground coriander, cumin and paprika along with a large pinch of red chili flakes.